rugene76/esphome-whereis/README.md

 For now,
 This code provides presence detection using the home assistant app as a ble beacon.
 I intend that the code be inserted into other esphome projects.
-The project is similar in function to the excellent esppresence project but allows esphome compatibility.
+The project is similar in function to the excellent espresence project but allows esphome compatibility.

 To install:
 1) In the homeassistant android app go to "Companion App"